nmatei/scripts/README.md

 ## Reseting Network DNS Servers to auto

-If your network stuched with static DHCP after VPN disconnected and wish to reset it faster to 'auto':
+If your network stuched with static DHCP after VPN disconnected and wish to reset it faster to 'auto'.
+First time make sure to Rename Network Adapter to `Wi-Fi`, or edit `SET NAME="Wi-Fi"` in wifi-auto-dhcp.bat.

-Right Click on [wifi-auto-dhcp.bat](wifi-auto-dhcp.bat) -> Run as administrator
+- [x] Right Click on [wifi-auto-dhcp.bat](wifi-auto-dhcp.bat) -> Run as administrator